Overall Fundamental outlook

 forwardEps 15.100000

-CESC's negative gross and operating margins highlight that the company is incurring losses, unable to generate profit from production or operations.
-This could be a sign of rising costs or declining revenues, impacting its financial outlook.
+CESC's negative gross and operating margins indicate that the company is unable to generate profit from its core business activities.
+This suggests financial strain and could be a sign of deeper cost management issues.

 Price projections: